-Truck Accident Causes in Los Angeles
+Truck Accident Lawyer Los Angeles

 Truck Accident Causes in Los AngelesThere are many different ways that an accident can be caused, just like there are many different injuries and impacts that an accident can have on your life that makes it so unique to your situation.
 Although every accident is different, there are definitely common causes of truck crashes, in LA and beyond, that we represent victims through their personal injury cases for.
 Take a look below at some examples:

 Overworked or Fatigued DriverTruck drivers are held to federally-mandated restrictions on the number of hours that they may drive in any given period of time, laid out in the “Hours of Service” guide provided by the Federal Motor Carriers Safety Administration.
 These regulations are intended to reduce fatigue-related accidents on American highways, and while they are proven to be extremely effective, they are no guarantee.
 A driver who follows the Hours of Service to the letter of the law may still be tired during their workday, just like any other worker may be tired due to issues unrelated to work.
 The reality of fatigue, though, is that it is much more dangerous when driving a massive vehicle than when you are sitting at your desk.
 This is why driver fatigue is one of the common causes of accidents.
 The Large Truck Crash Causation Study (LTCCS) reported that 13 percent of commercial motor vehicle (CMV) drivers were considered to have been fatigued at the time of their crash.

 Faulty or Poorly-Maintained EquipmentCommercial trucks drive many more miles than the average American passenger vehicle each year and therefore require significantly more ongoing maintenance and upkeep than these vehicles.
 In addition to the wear and tear that these vehicles are subject to on a fairly ongoing basis, they are also extremely complicated, to begin with.
 Truck drivers and their teams are extremely knowledgeable when it comes to the upkeep and maintenance of these pieces of machinery, but even so, things like tire blowouts and other easily-avoidable failures still happen.
 As with the hours that they drive, truckers are required to keep meticulous logs about their ongoing maintenance to the vehicles so that, in the event of an accident or mechanical failure, there is evidence that can help investigators understand a cause.
 Driving next to a truck during a tire blowout can cause you to swerve off the road or lose control of your vehicle without ever making direct contact with the semi-truck.

 Improperly Loaded CargoWhen a truck is carrying a significant amount of cargo, it is extremely important that it is loaded properly in order to reduce risks of shifting cargo, an overloaded vehicle, or things falling from the back of the truck in transit, to name a few.
 In many cases, a truck driver may pick up a shipping container from a warehouse that they did not pack on their own, but trust that the professionals who have secured the cargo did so with the appropriate measures to maximize their safety during transport.
 Regardless of who loaded the cargo, any sort of failure or improper loading that leads to an accident means that the responsible party must be held accountable for their failure to adhere to safety standards.
 We will help you understand the failures that led to your own accident, identify the accountable parties, and pursue them aggressively to get you the compensation that you deserve.

 Common Injuries after a Truck AccidentAs you can imagine, there are as many, if not more, types of injuries that can be sustained as there are types of accidents that you can be involved in.
 Regardless of the type of injury that you have endured, we will help you get the compensation that you deserve for these injuries and ensure that you have the financial support necessary to move forward with your life and focus on recovery without fear of your bills and other economic impacts.

 - Traumatic brain injuries